(As amended on October 4, 2022)

 i.
 State Committee members-in order of total votes received for their own election.

 iii.
 Persons elected by the State Committee or the State Delegation-in chronological order of election.

 c.
 Remaining conflicts

 Any conflict in seating remaining, after the above priorities have been applied, shall be resolved by the Chair of the State Delegation or their designee using a draw of playing cards or other agreeable method of random selection.

 Article VII.
 State Committee Officers

-Pursuant to Article IV, section 2 of the Constitution, the Officers of the State Committee are: the Chair, the Treasurer, the Recording Secretary, the Membership Secretary, the Political Director, the Operations Director, the Fundraising Director, the Communications Director, the Technology Director, and the Archivist.
+Pursuant to Article IV, section 2 of the Constitution, the Officers of the State Committee are: the Chair, the Treasurer, the Recording Secretary, the Membership Director, the Political Director, the Operations Director, the Fundraising Director, the Communications Director, the Technology Director, and the Archivist.

 Eligibility to be elected or serve as an Officer of the State Committee is governed by Article IV, section 8 of the Constitution.
 Officers are elected by majority vote of the voting Members of the State Committee.